protojour/migrado/README.md

 Usage
 -----

-migrado can create a migrations directory and generate an initial set of collections from the given schema file:
+Migrado can create a migrations directory and generate an initial set of collections from the given schema file:

 ```bash
 $ migrado init --schema schema.yml
 ```

 See [YAML schemas](#yaml-schemas) for details.
-If no schema is specified, migrado will create an empty initial migration.
+If no schema is specified, Migrado will create an empty initial migration.

 To make a new template migration script: